nf-shopify/bulk-pricing/README.md

-# Shopify App Template - Bulk Pricing Cart Transform Function (app with extensions only)
+# Shopify Function Template - Bulk Pricing Cart Transform Function (app with extensions only)

 This is a template for building a Cart Transform Function that applies dynamic line item pricing based on the line item quantity added to the cart.
 This app does not include an app home UI.